spierala/blog-posts/signal-input-ngmodel.md

 ```

 PROs
-- Minimum boilerplate, and smallest code change in comparison the the old-school (@Input) form component
+- Minimum boilerplate, and smallest code change in comparison the old-school (@Input) form component
 - @let is the single place to let the magic happen (unwrap the Signal, clone)

 CONs